Mojtabarezaei4/Mojtabarezaei4/README.md

 # Mojtaba Rezaei
 ##### .NET Developer student
 ---
 Is my name hard for you to pronounce?
-So call me Mojje.
+So call me Mojje, still hard?
+What about Moji?

-I am 21years old and studying .NET Developer at IT-Högskolan in Gothenburg.
+I work with Azure, making integrations.
+I do C# coding off-work because I like pro-coding.

-* Skills: C# / Java / HTML / CSS
+* Skills: .NET - AIS
 ---
 <!--![GitHub Activity Graph](https://activity-graph.herokuapp.com/graph?username=mojtabarezaei4)  -->